|Medical Services||Locations||Patient/Visitor Info||Programs & Support||Points of Pride|

 Pathology and Laboratory Medicine

-Often overlooked by patients when making decisions about where to seek cancer care, pathologists are a vital part of the care team.
+Pathologists are a vital part of the care team.
 Trained in the morphologic diagnosis and classification of disease including the evaluation of cell type and grade of cancers, pathologists have the responsibility of examining tissue to determine if a tumor is benign or cancerous.
-Chester County Hospital Department of Pathology and Laboratory Medicine enjoys a widespread reputation for excellence, and is frequently consulted by other physicians in the tri-state region
+Chester County Hospital';s Department of Pathology and Laboratory Medicine enjoys a widespread reputation for excellence, and is frequently consulted by other physicians in the tri-state region

 Neighborhood Health Agencies, Inc.

 Your care may involve home-based services following treatment or surgery.
-The Hospital's team of case managers will help you and your family coordinate what home services are needed to support your recovery.
-Many of our patients choose Neighborhood Health Agencies, Inc. (NHA), the area's most experienced home-care agency.
-Part of Chester County Hospital and Health System, NHA is ideally equipped to meet a wide range of patient needs-from medication to rehabilitation.
+The Hospital';s team of case managers will help you and your family coordinate what home services are needed to support your recovery.
+Many of our patients choose Neighborhood Health Agencies, Inc. (NHA), the area';s most experienced home-care agency.
+NHA is ideally equipped to meet a wide range of patient needs-from medication to rehabilitation.
 Their rehabilitation specialists are highly-skilled at handling varied orthopaedic conditions.

 The decision to seek hospice care is one that is made by the entire team of caregivers and, most important, you and your family.
-The Cancer Program will assist in arranging for hospice care through NHA or an agency of your choice.
-Your oncologist will continue to provide support to you and your family once you have been admitted to a hospice program.
+Your care team can assist in arranging for hospice care through NHA or an agency of your choice and continue to provide support to you and your family once you have been admitted to a hospice program.